One Night in 1989

 Update: Johnny “Mac” MacCrossen and Glenn “Iguana” Morgan have been located.
 I have expressed my gratitude to them.
 Hope to cross paths in person one day soon.

-If anyone knows the whereabouts of any Det SIX Crew, please call me at (360)720-4401, or email me at acts.9.15.saul@gmail.com, as I would love to shake their hand and say “thank you” for taking care of me back in 1989!
+If anyone knows the whereabouts of any other Det SIX Crew, please call me at (360)720-7683, or email me at acts.9.15.saul@gmail.com, as I would love to shake their hand and say “thank you” for taking care of me back in 1989!

 This content is restricted to site members.
 If you are an existing user, please log in or Register.